What the first 90 days of a fractional CTO engagement look like

 In my practice, this looks like a 60-90 minute call where I ask the founder three categories of questions:

-Business context: What's the revenue model?
+Business context.
+What's the revenue model?
 What stage are you at?
 What's the runway?
 Are you raising soon?
 These shape every technical decision.
 A company with 18 months of runway makes different architecture choices than one with 5 months.

-Current technical state: Do you have a product?
+Current technical state.
+Do you have a product?
 A dev team?
 A codebase?
 Technical debt you know about?
 Any incidents or outages recently?
 I need to know what I'm walking into.

-What "success" means to you: Some founders want someone to manage their offshore team.
+What "success" means to you.
+Some founders want someone to manage their offshore team.
 Others need help building an investor-ready tech strategy.
 Others need their API response times cut in half before a big client goes live.
 These are very different jobs, and the 90-day plan changes based on which one you need.

 This step matters more than most people think.
 I've seen fractional CTO engagements fail because nobody defined what "done" looked like.
+If both sides can't describe the win in writing, you're not ready to start.

 Days 1-30: the diagnostic phase